ChristopherPH/KeyboardTester/README.md

 ## Known Issues

-- Numlock on, using `Default Handling`
+- Numlock on, using standard windows behaviour
   - ERROR: Released NumPad4 without associated press (this is expected with default handling)
     - Hold shift
     - Hold ctrl